-2018 J. Lohr Pure Paso™ Proprietary Red Wine
+2019 J. Lohr Pure Paso® Proprietary Red Wine

-Savory varietal notes of Cabernet Sauvignon are layered with the dark fruit and spice character of Petite Sirah.
+Savory varietal notes of Cabernet Sauvignon are layered with the overt dark fruit character of Petite Sirah.
 The bouquet of cocoa powder, caramel, and anise works in harmony with the black cherry fruit signature of this wine.
 Bright and focused on the palate with a firm and appetizing finish.

 Paso Robles, San Luis Obispo County, California

-This Pure Paso Proprietary Red Wine highlights J. Lohr’s house-style: dense and focused fruit signature, coupled with a soft, approachable palate.
-Best from 2021 to 2025.7 Years
+This Pure Paso Proprietary Red Wine highlights J. Lohr’s house-style, which is acclaimed for its dense and focused fruit signature, coupled with a soft, approachable palate.
+Best from 2022 to 2026.7 Years

 Aged 18 months in American and French oak barrels.